Everyone gets a little gassy from time to time. But nobody likes it, which is why home remedies for gas are always appreciated.

-What's less clear is the best way to banish that bloated feeling.
-Home remedies for gas abound, but not all of them are proven problem-solvers.
+Still, the best way to banish bloat isn't always clear.
+Natural remedies for gas abound, but not all of them are proven problem-solvers.
 And in fact, some DIY treatments might actually do more harm than good.

 So what can you do to win the wind war, and which fixes really aren't worth it?
-Here's what science has to say on getting rid of painful stomach gas.
+If you're curious about home remedies for gas relief, here's what science has to say on getting rid of those stomach pains.

 1. Get Some Exercise

 "It's long been known that activity and bowel function go hand in hand," says Jeff Scott, MD, board-certified gastroenterologist and founder of Happy Colon Foods.
 When you move your body, the food in your GI tract keeps moving too.

 "When we develop a sluggish colon, stool sits too long and continues to undergo fermentation by colonic bacteria, which produces gas as a byproduct," Dr. Scott says.